Associate (Teaching) Professor

-I am an Assistant Professor in the Political Science and Economics Departments at Marquette University.
-Before joining Marquette, I was a Research Professor at El Colegio de México in Mexico City.
+I am an Associate (Teaching) Professor in the Political Science and International Relations Department at the University of Southern California.
+Before joining USC, I was a Research Professor at El Colegio de México in Mexico City.

 My research focuses on municipal finances and the political economy of taxation and fiscal policy, with central focus on Mexico.
 My current book project seeks to explain variation in public revenue and expenditure in Mexico’s largest urban municipalities as a lens to understand local government responsiveness.
 Contrary to existing theory, I find that electoral democracy often drives municipal governments to enact fiscal policies that conflict with the interests of citizens, a tendency that I label “fiscal populism”.